-Satellite Imagery Datasets
+Satellite Imagery Databases and Datasets

 DOTA: A Large-scale Dataset for Object Detection in Aerial Images: The 2800+ images in this collection are annotated using 15 object categories.
 This dataset is frequently cited in research papers and is updated to reflect changing real-world conditions.

 Cars Overhead With Context (COWC): Containing data from 6 different locations, COWC has 32,000+ examples of cars annotated from overhead.

 Microsoft Canadian Building Footprints: These satellite images contain over 12 million building footprints covering all Canadian provinces and territories.